dotnize/badi-client/README.md

    ```sh
    npm install
    ```
-   Optional, but after this, you can perform a fresh reinstall to clean up cache:
+   _Optional_, but after this, you can perform a fresh reinstall to clean up cache:
    ```sh
    npm run freshinstall
    ```